naah69/hugo-theme-artwhite/README.md

 **modify the deploy script**

-if you use English index only,the following command replace 'java -jar naah-algolia-builder-0.0.1.jar'
+if you use English index only,the following command replace '`java -jar naah-algolia-builder-0.0.1.jar`'
 ```bash
 ./compile
 ```

-replace the last commond in the deploy script.(if you have multi repository,you can write them)
+replace the last commond in the `deploy` script.(if you have multi repository,you can write them)
 ```bash
 git push -f <short name> <local branch name>:<remote branch name>
 ```